ParasJain0307/grpc-project/README.md

 Running the Client
     make run
-    Menu-Driven will be open like
+    - Menu-Driven will be open like
-        1. Fetch User by ID
+        -Fetch User by ID
-        2. Fetch Users by IDs <this should be comma separated>
+        - Fetch Users by IDs <this should be comma separated>
-        3. Search Users by Criteria <this should key value form refer Ex below>
+        - Search Users by Criteria <this should key value form refer Ex below>
-        q.
-Quit
+        - Quit
     User can choose the option provide the info and get the desired data.
         For Search Users Input like
-            Enter search criteria (leave empty to finish):
+            - Enter search criteria (leave empty to finish):
-                Field Name (e.g., fname, city, phone, height, married): married
+               - Field Name (e.g., fname, city, phone, height, married): married

 Available Options
 - Fetch User by ID: Fetches user details by ID.